ActiveBrainAtlas/MouseBrainAtlas_dev/doc/running_scripts/demo_compute_patch_features.md

 ## Description & Help

 - NOTE: Script requires the following files to function: `STACK_cropbix.ini`, `STACK_anchor.txt`, `STACK_sorted_filenames.txt`, all located in `ROOT/CSHL_data_processed/`.
 These files are used to populate metadata_cache line 5438 of data_manager.py.
 The brains loaded into metadata_cache are set in metadata.py line 597.

+Generating `STACK_cropbix.ini` is very easy.
+Open up a slice in Gimp, the highest and widest slice you can find, and make a box around the brainstem, there is a screenshot in my folder showing exactly how to do this.
+You need to generate 4 numbers (each one denotes a number of pixels).
+Xmin, Xmin, Ymin, Ymax.

 ### script download_demo_data_compute_features.py
 ---